Native Confluence tables

 Context: The team maintains a native Confluence table with features, owners, due dates, and statuses, and wants more advanced interactions without changing their workflow.

-Solution: Wrap the table with the Simple Table (Bodied) macro to enable sorting, filtering, and aggregations directly on top of the existing data.
+Solution: Wrap the table with Simple Table with Body to enable sorting, filtering, and aggregations directly on top of the existing data.

 Benefits: